Resistance Test Devices

 - 24 V digital I/O for PLC communication

-- Expandable to Industrial Ethernet and fieldbus systems for PLC
+- Expandable to Industrial Ethernet and fieldbus systems for PLC communication

 - Virtually unlimited storage space for test plans and test results

-- All parameters are determined via the software.
+- All parameters are determined via the software

-Customized testing devices and systems
+Custom test devices and systems

-- Combination tester/multifunction tester
+- Combination testers/Multifunction testers

 - Complete test workstations